Richard II of England: A fragile peace

 Richard gradually re-established royal authority in the months after the deliberations of the Merciless Parliament.
 The aggressive foreign policy of the Lords Appellant failed when their efforts to build a wide, anti-French coalition came to nothing, and the north of England fell victim to a Scottish incursion.
 Richard was now over twenty-one years old and could with confidence claim the right to govern in his own name.
-Furthermore, John of Gaunt returned to England in 1389 and settled his differences with the king, after which the old statesman acted as a moderating influence on English politics.
+Furthermore, John of Gaunt returned to England in 1389 and settled his differences with the King, after which the old statesman acted as a moderating influence on English politics.
 Richard assumed full control of the government on 3 May 1389, claiming that the difficulties of the past years had been due solely to bad councillors.
 He outlined a foreign policy that reversed the actions of the appellants by seeking peace and reconciliation with France, and promised to lessen the burden of taxation on the people significantly.
 Richard ruled peacefully for the next eight years, having reconciled with his former adversaries.
 Still, later events would show that he had not forgotten the indignities he perceived.
 In particular, the execution of his former teacher Sir Simon de Burley was an insult not easily forgotten.

 With national stability secured, Richard began negotiating a permanent peace with France.
 A proposal put forward in 1393 would have greatly expanded the territory of Aquitaine possessed by the English Crown.
-However, the plan failed because it included a requirement that the English king pay homage to the King of Francea condition that proved unacceptable to the English public.
+However, the plan failed because it included a requirement that the English king pay homage to the King of France—a condition that proved unacceptable to the English public.
 Instead, in 1396, a truce was agreed to, which was to last 28 years.
 As part of the truce, Richard agreed to marry Isabella of Valois, daughter of Charles VI of France, when she came of age.
-There were some misgivings about the betrothal, in particular because the princess was then only six years old, and thus would not be able to produce an heir to the throne of England for many years.
+There were some misgivings about the betrothal, in particular, because the princess was then only six years old and thus would not be able to produce an heir to the throne of England for many years.

 Although Richard sought peace with France, he took a different approach to the situation in Ireland.
-The English lordships in Ireland were in danger of being overrun by the Gaelic Irish kingdoms, and the Anglo-Irish lords were pleading for the king to intervene.
+The English lordships in Ireland were in danger of being overrun by the Gaelic Irish kingdoms, and the Anglo-Irish lords were pleading for the King to intervene.
 In the autumn of 1394, Richard left for Ireland, where he remained until May 1395.
 His army of more than 8,000 men was the largest force brought to the island during the late Middle Ages.
 The invasion was a success, and a number of Irish chieftains submitted to English overlordship.
 It was one of the most successful achievements of Richard's reign, and strengthened his support at home, although the consolidation of the English position in Ireland proved to be short-lived.